wellcomecollection/platform/README.md

 ## Other repos

-Code for the platform is split across multiple repositories:
+Code for the platform is split across multiple repositories.

+You can see a list of all our repositories by [searching for the `wellcome-digital-platform` tag](https://github.com/search?type=Repositories&q=org%3Awellcometrust%20topic%3Awellcome-digital-platform).

+These repositories include:

 *   [wellcometrust/aws_utils][awsutils] is a Python library containing AWS-related utilities that we use in our AWS Lambdas